swiftcoder2020/bsl-fingerspelling-js-game/README.md

 * The ability to flash each image to form a sequence into a word

+* A play button to activate the game

 * The option where users can select their appropriate speed level of how slow/fast the images flashes through a modal

-* A play button to activate the game
+* A countdown timer that gives users some breathing space prior to commencing the game

 * A timer that is based on each word which a user is given as opposed to the overall time allocated to complete the game